HUMADEX/FeatureExtraction-Cloud-Pipline/README.md

 License

-This project is licensed under the MIT License.
+This project is licensed under the CC-BY License.

 Additional Notes

 For more detailed usage instructions and customization options, refer to the documentation within the repository.
 Consider adding more specific information about the project's purpose, target audience, and potential applications.
 If you have any questions or require further assistance, please don't hesitate to contact [email]

+Reference
+MLAKAR, Izidor, ARIOZ, Umut, SMRKE, Urška, PLOHL, Nejc, ŠAFRAN, Valentino, ROJC, Matej.
+An end-to-end framework for extracting observable cues of depression from diary recordings.
+Expert systems with applications.
+[Online ed.].
+Available online 8 August 2024, 125025, 41 str., ilustr.
+ISSN 1873-6793.
+DOI: 10.1016/j.eswa.2024.125025.